mrsarm/jshell-plugin/README.md

-The export will live just whiting the session where is defined, it does not change your system configuration globally, and calling to `unset JAVA_HOME` or opening a new session the export will not have effect anymore.
+The export will live just whiting the session where is defined, it does not change your system configuration globally, and calling `unset JAVA_HOME` or opening a new session the export will not have effect anymore.

 You can even create an alias in your `~/.profile` / `~/.bashrc`